Phone-in Game Shows

 - Easier Than Easy/Harder Than Hard: In layman's terms: if the questions are easy, politicians will call it gambling.
 If the questions are hard, politicians will call it a scam.

 - Luck-Based Mission: It feels like one, but we can legally prove that it's not!

 - No Budget: Aside from the prizes themselves, these shows tend to be on the cheap end of the scale, production-wise.

 - One-Episode Wonder: The Debbie King Show, aired by ITV Play, was a cross between a phone-in quiz and a news programme.
-Hosted by QuizMania's Debbie King, they still decided to go on with the show, even though ITV had announced earlier that day that the Play channel would be "suspended" (which, in ITV's thesaurus, means "cancelled forever") as part of investigations into their use of premium-rate lines.
+Hosted by QuizMania's Debbie King, they still decided to go on with the show, even though ITV had announced earlier that day that the Play channel would be "suspended" (read: shut down permanently) as part of investigations into their use of premium-rate lines.
 Whoops.

 - Screwed by the Network: The 0898-gate scandals caused just about every single phone-in quiz game in the United Kingdom to be cancelled or put on hiatus.

 - Special Effects Failure: Given that they're often No Budget, this is bound to happen.
 This incident from the aforementioned TBS Midnight Money Madness counts as a minor case of Trash the Set as well.

 - And according to YouTube comments, this led to a dim bulb moment after the ensuing commercial; they covered the final answer (Wasting *brain cells*) back up, and the next caller clearly wasn't paying attention.